pauldelatte/pauldelatte.github.io/_pages/about.md

 I am a PhD candidate in [Economics](https://dornsife.usc.edu/econ/home/) at the [University of Southern California](https://www.usc.edu/).

 I specialize in econometric theory.
-My [research projects](https://pauldelatte.github.io/research/) tackle statistical and optimization problems commonly encountered in causal inference and model-based inference.
+My [research projects](https://pauldelatte.github.io/research/) tackle statistical and optimization problems commonly encountered in causal inference and forecasting.

-I have experience using advanced machine learning methods on large datasets and solving difficult optimization problems.
+I have experience using advanced machine learning methods on large datasets and solving intricate optimization problems.
 I have helped research teams in industry and academia solve pricing problems, experimental design problems, and portfolio optimization problems.

 My CV is available [here](https://pauldelatte.github.io/cv/).

 ## Research interests

+- Statistical decision theory and robust optimization: minimax theorems; numerical approximation of minimax rules and maximin priors; constrained minimax problems and optimization-aware solutions.
-- Semi-parametric inference: plug-in estimators and double machine learning; bandwidth selection; kNN and matching estimators; bootstrap for semi-parametric problems.
+- Semi-parametric inference: bias correction and double machine learning; nearest neighbor methods in semi-parametric problems; bootstrap and resampling in semi-parametric problems.
-- Statistical and econometric modeling: inverse problems and identification; inverse problems and misspecification; causal inference as inverse problems.
-- Causal inference and experimental design: bridging model-based and design-based causal inference; inference with adaptive experiments; experiments in duopoly.
+- Causal inference and experimental design: model-free prediction-based causal inference; comparing model-based and design-based causal inference; inference with adaptive experiments; A/B tests in duopoly.
-- Finance and macroeconomics: functional VAR and heterogeneity; robust portfolio optimization; beta strategies.
+- Predictions, forecasts, and decision-making: ensemble methods; model-free predictive intervals; De Finetti's theorem and extensions; decision-making with predictions.
+- Philosophy of statistics and probability: limits of model-free inference and prediction; exchangeability, resampling, randomization, and quasi-randomization; inverse problems and unobservables in statistics; limits of causal inference.

 ## Education